 An incredible party game that’s fun to play with family and friends, or take on solo.

 For a lot of people, Mario Party is a nostalgic delight.
 It’s a crazy game of luck and skill, of strategy and button-mashing, of frantic minigames and wild swings of fortune.
-And Mario Party 6 is one of the best games in the series.
+And Mario Party Jamboree, the newest title in the series, is one of the best games in it.
 Players of any age can pick it up, and the game’s comeback mechanics and randomness mean that players of any age can win.
 Over the holidays, when you’re with friends and family, it’s an excellent choice.
-Just make sure you disable the Mic minigames; they’ve aged like spoiled eggnog.
+So long as your relationships to those you love can handle the strain that comes when you steal a Star on the last turn.

 No matter what you choose, though, you’ll have a wacky free-for-all – all of the chaos of a family board game night, with none of the tedium.